- American Physical Society Sites

 - Become a Member

-Two portions of the bill are relevant to the physics community: Title II and Title IV.
-Title II concerns teacher preparation and allows states to put money towards "teacher preparation academies" like PhysTEC and UTeach.
-These programs provide higher education instruction to develop high school physics teachers.
+Two portions of the bill are relevant to the physics community: Title II-A and Title IV.
+Title II-A concerns teacher preparation and allows states to put money towards "teacher preparation academies" like PhysTEC and UTeach, and professional development activities.
+These programs provide higher education instruction to develop high-quality high school physics teachers.
 Title IV allows states to fund after school and informal STEM-related programs.